Swiddis/kaikki-kerralla/README.md

 > [*kerralla*](https://kaikki.org/dictionary/Finnish/meaning/k/ke/kerralla.html)
 > &mdash; at one time, in one go, at once

-Kaikki Kerralla (short: Kerralla) is a minimal and performant local dictionary tool built on the [Kaikki Wikitionary scrapes](https://kaikki.org/).
+Kaikki Kerralla is a minimal and performant local dictionary tool built on the [Kaikki Wikitionary scrapes](https://kaikki.org/).

 <Center><img src="media/screencast.gif" width=300></center>